dotnet/runtime/Documentation/design-docs/multilevel-sharedfx-lookup.md

 The search would be conducted as follows:

-1. In relation to the current working directory: search for the specified version.
+1. In relation to the user location: search for the specified version.
 If it cannot be found, choose the most appropriate available version.
 If there’s no available version, proceed to the next step.
-2. In relation to the user location: search for the specified version.
+2. In relation to the executable directory: search for the specified version.
 If it cannot be found, choose the most appropriate available version.
 If there’s no available version, proceed to the next step.
-3. In relation to the executable directory: search for the specified version.
-If it cannot be found, choose the most appropriate available version.
-If there’s no available version, proceed to the next step.
-4. In relation to the global location: search for the specified version.
+3. In relation to the global location: search for the specified version.
 If it cannot be found, choose the most appropriate available version.
 If there’s no available version, then we were not able to find any version folder and an error message must be returned.